LouisNight/criminal-database-face-scanner/README.md

 # Real-Time Face Recognition with OpenCV and Dlib

 This project is a real-time face recognition system using OpenCV and Dlib.
 It captures video from the webcam, detects faces in real-time, and compares them to a pre-existing database of known faces using a deep learning model.
 The system also allows for enrolling new faces and saving the updated face database.
+The idea was to create a system that can be used with security cameras to detect wanted criminals or missing persons.

     Key Features: